mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.2 - 10-26-16 =
+* Fixed: An issue with installing plugins and themes on HTTP Basic Authentication protected sites
+* Fixed: Support for the Divi Theme updates
+* Fixed: An issue with Themes search on the Auto Update themes page
+* Fixed: An issue with getting child site favicon
+* Fixed: An issue where BackUpWordPress schedules couldn't be found
+* Fixed: An issue with recording BackWPup, BackUpWordPress and BackupBuddy backups for Client Reports
+* Fixed: An issue with dismissing warning message if the WordPress All Import plugin is installed
+* Fixed: An issue with publishing Drafts from the Post Plus extension
+* Added: Support for the new Edit User feature
+* Added: Connection details tab
+* Added: Support for deleting active plugins
+* Updated: Number of categories pulled from child sites (from 50 to 300)

 = 3.1.7 - 8-18-16 =
 * Fixed: Issues with PHP 7 - The MainWP Child is now PHP 7 friendly! :-)